hangnguyen81/photography-event/README.md

 # photography-event
-A A responsive layout of event register page built with pure HTML5, CSS and little javascript
+A responsive layout of event register page built with pure HTML5, CSS and little javascript